AFI Fast Footy logo

 4. Scoring

-B. Goals are scored when the ball is handballed between the two cones.
+4.2 Goals are scored when the ball (a Sherrin football) is handballed through the basketball net.

 5. Start of Play

-A. Each half is started by a jump ball between 2 players in the centre of the playing area.
+5.1 Each half is started by a jump ball between 2 players in the centre of the court.

-C. After each goal, the team that was scored against restarts play, by handballing the ball back into the playing field from directly in front of their goals.
+5.4 After each goal, the team that was scored against restarts play by handballing the ball back into play, from behind the arc underneath the basketball net.

-D. If a shot for goal is attempted, and missed, an opposition defender will handball the ball back into play from between the two cones.
+5.5 If a shot for goal is attempted, and missed, an opposition defender will handball the ball back into play from behind the arc underneath the basketball net.

 6. Out of Bounds

-A. When the ball goes out of bounds, the nearest opponent handballs the ball back into play.
+6.1 When the ball goes out of bounds anywhere along the sideline, the nearest opponent will handball the ball back into play.

 7. Contact